mtkennerly/poetry-dynamic-versioning/README.md

   * `enable` (boolean, default: false):
     Since the plugin has to be installed globally, this setting is an opt-in per project.
-    This setting will likely be removed once plugins are officially supported.
   * `vcs` (string, default: `any`):
     This is the version control system to check for a version.
     One of: `any`, `git`, `mercurial`, `darcs`, `bazaar`, `subversion`, `fossil`, `pijul`.